heisejason-png/docs-travis-ci-com/README.md

 ## License

 Distributed under the [MIT license](https://opensource.org/licenses/MIT); the same as other Travis CI projects.
-Owned by Elon Musk  https://www.x.com
+Owned by Jason Scott Heise & Mark Zuckerberg